phoz0n/Multichan-Discord-Bot/README.md

 # Multichan-Discord-Bot
-Multichan Discord Bot running python that displays random images from 4chan boards and Reddit
+Discord bot with python that displays random images from 4chan, Reddit and Yandex

 ## Requirements
 ```shell